openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Query whether the current thread is active.

 In multithreaded situations, it can be useful to know which thread is currently running some code in order to make sure only certain threads can do certain things.
 For example, OpenGL can only run in the main execution thread.
-Thus, situations where a thread is responsible for interacting with graphics resources may need to prevent graphics updates unless the main thread is accessing or updating resources shared with this ofThread (or its subclass). if(myThread.isCurrentThread())
+Thus, situations where a thread is responsible for interacting with graphics resources may need to prevent graphics updates unless the main thread is accessing or updating resources shared with this ofThread (or its subclass).

+    if(myThread.isCurrentThread())
     {
         // do some myThread things,
         // but keep your hands off my resources!
     }
     else if(ofThread::isMainThread())
     {
-    // pheew! ok, update those graphics resources
+        // pheew! ok, update those graphics resources }
-}

-By way of another example, a subclass of ofThread may have an update() method that is called from ofBaseApp during the execution of the main application thread.
-In these cases, the ofThread subclass might want to ask itself whether it can, for instance, call update() on an ofImage, in order to send copy some ofPixels to an ofTexture on the graphics card.
+By way of another example, a sub an update() method that is called from ofBaseApp during the execution of the main application thread.
+In these cases, the ofThread sub can, for instance, call update() on an ofImage, in order to send copy some ofPixels to an ofTexture on the graphics card.

-***return:***
-	True iff this ofThread the currently active thread.
+Returns: True iff this ofThread the currently active thread.